-The term "child abuse or neglect" includes:

-- Physical Abuse - Neglect - Sexual Abuse - Willful Cruelty or Unjustifiable Punishment - Unlawful Corporal Punishment Physical Abuse means a physical injury, which is inflicted by other than accidental means on a child by another person.
-(Partial excerpt from Penal Code section 11165.6.)
-Neglect means negligent treatment or maltreatment of a child by a person responsible for the child's welfare under circumstances indicating harm or threatened harm to the child's health or welfare, and includes both acts and omissions on the part of the responsible person.
-Severe neglect means the negligent failure of a person having the care or custody of a child to protect the child from severe malnutrition or medically diagnosed nonorganic failure to thrive, and includes those situations of neglect where any person having the care or custody of a child willfully causes or permits the person or health of the child to be placed in a situation such that the child's person or health is endangered, including the intentional failure to provide adequate food, clothing, shelter or medical care.
-General neglect means the negligent failure of a person having the care or custody of a child to provide adequate food, clothing, shelter, medical care, or supervision where no physical injury to the child has occurred.
+As provided in Penal Code section 11165.6, the term "child abuse or neglect" includes: - Physical injury or death inflicted by other than accidental means upon by another person - Neglect - Sexual Abuse - Willful harming or injuring of a child or the endangering of the person or health of a child - Unlawful corporal punishment or injury Neglect means negligent treatment or maltreatment of a child by a person responsible for the child's welfare under circumstances indicating harm or threatened harm to the child's health or welfare, and includes both acts and omissions on the part of the responsible person.
+(Penal Code section 11165.2) Severe neglect means the negligent failure of a person having the care or custody of a child to protect the child from severe malnutrition or medically diagnosed nonorganic failure to thrive, and includes those situations of neglect where any person having the care or custody of a child willfully causes or permits the person or health of the child to be placed in a situation such that the child's person or health is endangered, including the intentional failure to provide adequate food, clothing, shelter or medical care.
+(Penal Code section 11165.2) General neglect means the negligent failure of a person having the care or custody of a child to provide adequate food, clothing, shelter, medical care, or supervision where no physical injury to the child has occurred.
 (Penal Code Section 11165.2) Sexual Abuse means sexual assault or sexual exploitation.